PhD in Economics

 Full-time Doctorate Studies

-Faculty of Economic Sciences (WNE) conducts full-time doctoral studies in the area of economics.
+Faculty of Economic Sciences (WNE) conducts full-time doctorate studies in the area of economics.

-Thanks to such a construction of the programme of doctorate studies, besides a sound theoretical knowledge doctoral students obtain a possibility to deepen their specialised knowledge as part of additional courses, conducted by eminent specialists in their fields.
-Preparing doctoral dissertation consists of independent elaboration of economically important dilemma (under guidance of a supervisor).
+Thanks to such a construction of the programme of doctorate studies, besides a sound theoretical knowledge doctorate students obtain a possibility to deepen their specialised knowledge as part of additional courses, conducted by eminent specialists in their fields.
+Preparing doctorate dissertation consists of independent elaboration of economically important dilemma (under guidance of a supervisor).

 Doctorate studies at the Faculty of Economic Sciences are addressed to distinguished graduates primarily of economic departments, who envisage their career path in the scientific and research area and in key economic institutions.